 When Quiet Shift-2 switch is placed in ON position, and defrost is initiated, the following sequence of operation will occur: The compressor will be de-energized for approximately 1 minute, then the reversing valve will be energized.
 A few seconds later, the compressor will be re-energized and the normal defrost cycle starts.
-Once defrost termination conditions have been met, the following sequence will occur: The compressor will be de-energized for approximately 1 minute, then the reversing valve will be compressor will be re-energized and the normal defrost cycle starts.
+Once defrost termination conditions have been met, the following sequence will occur: The compressor will be de-energized for approximately 1 minute, then the reversing valve will be de-energized.
+A few seconds later, the compressor will be re-energized and the normal heating cycle starts.